nx0/amedia/README.md

   }
 }
 ```
-A production ready environment should have a bucket configured to be storage in a safe place with versioning enabled.
+In a production ready environment the state file shoulbe be configured in a bucket to be storage in a safe place with versioning enabled.
 For
-example an S3 bucket or similiar.
+example a S3 bucket or similiar.
 Example:
 ```yaml
 terraform {
   backend "s3" {